Sub-sampling and other considerations for efficient risk estimation in large portfolios: Numerical Experiments

 \section{Numerical Experiments}

-In this section, using numerical experiments on fictitious portfolios of financial options, we will illustrate the benefits of using random sub-sampling as discussed in \cref{sec:subsampling}, the control variates that were discussed in \cref{sec:nested}, and adaptive sampling as discussed in \cref{sec:mlmc-adapt}.
+In this section, using numerical experiments on fictitious portfolios of put and call options, we will illustrate the benefits of using random sub-sampling as discussed in \cref{sec:subsampling}, the control variates that were discussed in \cref{sec:nested}, and adaptive sampling as discussed in \cref{sec:mlmc-adapt}.